tinytelly/docker-sybase/README.md

 ```

 #### 2) From a previous installation of Sybase ASE
 tar up the entire folder and call it : sybase_version_15_7.tgz.
 For these instructions the server is called AWS.
+Note as you are going to need to change the /opt/sybase/interface file you will need to using a PLACE_HOLDER in that file where the ipaddress would normally go.
+It will be swapped out in step 7 below.

 #### 3) Create a Sybase Image
+vi Dockerfile the below
 ```
 # DOCKER-VERSION 0.3.4
 FROM    centos:6.4